michelesr/thesis/src/ci.md

 - Full name: `Michele Sorcinelli`
 - E-mail address: `mikefender@cryptolab.net`

-Then the access to unlogged user can be disabled returning to the security configuration page and setting:
+Then the access to unlogged user is disabled returning to the security configuration page and setting:

 - Authorization: `Logged-in users can do anything`